Chaussée de Waterloo

 Historically, the Chaussée de Waterloo was the main road from Brussels to Charleroi, crossing the Sonian Forest, and it remains one of the region's main arteries.
 The road crosses several districts, working class at its starting point in Saint-Gilles, but adorned with chic boutiques and restaurants as it progresses towards Waterloo, in particular in the Fort Jaco district in Uccle and in Waterloo itself.
 It is also home to many neoclassical, Art Nouveau and Art Deco town houses, and other historical buildings.
-It is served by TEC and De Lijn bus lines numbers 136, 137, and 365, which have replaced the local tram.
+It is served by TEC and De Lijn buses 123, 365a, R36 and W, which have replaced the rural trams, as well as municipal buses 51, 42 and 53 for short segments.